Poodmund/Stock-Scatter-Collider-Enabler-Patch/README.md

 The following KSP mod must be installed prior to using the Stock Scatter Collider Enabler Patch mod (ensure that you install the correct version of the dependency for your version of KSP):

-* Kopernicus or Kopernicus Continued (depending on KSP version) - https://github.com/Kopernicus/Kopernicus/releases or https://github.com/prestja/Kopernicus/releases
+* Kopernicus (depending on KSP version) - https://github.com/Kopernicus/Kopernicus/releases
 * Module Manager - https://forum.kerbalspaceprogram.com/index.php?/topic/50533-*

 ### 4 - Changelog

-v1.0.0
+v1.0.1

+* Version bump up to KSP 1.11.99 compatibility

+v1.0.1

 * Initial release